Hawaii, U.S. Mainland and Canada

 Check 21 provides a mechanism for some consumers to receive expedited recredit for disputes involving substitute checks.
 This will apply to consumers who currently receive checks in their statements.
 The notification that Bank of Hawaii checking account holders will receive in their statements beginning in September 2004 will address expedited recredit for consumers.

-Your Bank of Hawaii Visa® Check Card transactions are debited directly from your Bank of Hawaii checking account each time you use it to make a purchase.
+Your Bank of Hawaii Visa® Debit Card transactions are debited directly from your Bank of Hawaii checking account each time you use it to make a purchase.
 Because you are not writing a check, no check is generated, so substitute checks do not apply.

 We will do the following: